 An animated series based on the popular Japanese series of comics by Mizuki Shigeru.
 Kitaro is a young ghost, the last of his family line of ghosts.
 With the help of his father's eye (the ...
 See full summary »

 I had first got interested in this anime when I was researching yōkai (Japan's spirits and monsters) on the web.
 I had seen Shigeru Mizuki's pictures and then I got curious and then looked him up as well as his famous work "Gegege no Kitarō".

-Kitaro started of as a manga in 1959 and it became successful that in 1968 an animated series was made by Toei Animation.
-Then other anime versions were made in: 1971, 1985, 1996, 2007.
-And in 2008, an 11-episode mini-series "Hakaba Kitarō" was made based on the "rental" manga "Gegege no Kitarō" came from.
-I'd typed "Gegege no Kitarō" on YouTube and I watched a "couple" of episodes; also on Dailymotion too.
+"Gegege no Kitarō" started off as a manga in 1959, and it became so successful that in 1968 an animated series was made by Toei Animation.
+Then other anime versions were made in 1971, 1985, 1996, and 2007.
+Also in 2008, an 11-episode mini-series "Hakaba Kitarō" was made based on the "rental" manga "Gegege no Kitarō" came from.
+I'd search for Kitarō on YouTube and I watched a "couple" of episodes; also on Dailymotion too.
 Now it is my latest anime obsession.
-The franchise became REALLY popular in Japan, but strangely unknown in North America.
+The franchise is really popular in Japan, but strangely unknown in North America.

-The '68 anime series is one of my favorite versions of Kitaro, and I have 27 favorite episodes.
+The 1968 anime series is one of my favorite versions of Kitarō, and I have 27 favorite episodes.
 You know, in the five anime series, many episodes are remakes of older episode stories and for me it is hard to choose which version I love.
-I love the rat-man Nezumi-Otoko.
+I love the rat-man, Nezumi-Otoko.
 I know he's greedy, sneaky, conniving, lecherous and really smelly.
 But to me he's funny.
-And there are times when I would feel pity for him (like in episode #36 of the 1996 series): Being alone for centuries.
-No mother, no father, no siblings or even a "mate" to bear 'im children to carry his bloodline.
+And there are times when I would feel pity for him (like in episode #36 of the 1996 anime version): being alone for centuries.
+No mother, no father, no siblings or even a "mate" to bear him children to carry his bloodline.

 Was this review helpful to you?